Pretzel: Other countries

+The looped pretzel is known in other European countries and in other countries around the world.

+In Hungary it is called perec, a softer variant of the German pastry, usually eaten with cheese or salt-syrup baked on it.

+Pretzel sticks, known as Paluszki, are a popular snack in Poland, often consumed alongside beer.

-Although not as popular as among German speakers and Americans, the looped pretzel is known in other European countries and in other countries around the world.
-The Dutch favor sweet variants.
-In Romania, the pretzel is known as a variety of covrigi; it is a very popular fast food in urban areas and also popular as a holiday gift.
+In Romania, the pretzel is known as a variety of covrigi; it is a very common street food.

+In Sweden it is called kringlor, a small pretzel often covered with chocolate.

 In popular culture

-The pretzel has become an element in popular culture, both as a food staple, and its unique knotted twist shape which has inspired ideas, perspectives, attitudes, memes, images, and other phenomena.
-Although historically, the pretzel has influenced culture, it has recently been heavily influenced by mass media.
+The pretzel is well known in popular culture for its unique twisted shape, and celebrated as a beloved snack food.

 Landscape architecture and sculpture memorialized the strong identity that the city of Philadelphia had with pretzel cuisine of local bakers and popularity in Philadelphia.
 The Philadelphia Recreation Department renamed in 2004 a facility formerly identified as Manayunk Park, located on the 4300 block of Silverwood Street as "Pretzel Park".
 The re-designed park includes pretzel-like looped pathways and a public art statue in the shape of a pretzel sculpted by Warren C. Holzman.
 The municipal government of the City of Freeport, Illinois, also known as "Pretzel City USA", have also adopted a pretzel logo as their trademark.

 The pretzel dance move was part of swing dancing in the 1920s.

 The "pretzel" bikini bathing suit design, a variant of the sling swimsuit, emerged in the early 1990s, produced by Spandex.
 It is a haltered maillot that crisscrosses the front and fastens to the waistline.
 Made from Lycra, these bikinis became most popular on the beaches of Europe, including Saint-Tropez, Marbella, Mykonos, and Ibiza.

 A circulating internet video shows a press conference of US president George W. Bush from January 2002, in which he recalls choking on a pretzel: "When you're eating pretzels, chew before you swallow.
 Listen to your mother."

+In SNK's Fatal Fury series (and the succeeding The King of Fighters series), one of Geese Howard's Super Special Moves called "Raging Storm" requires an intricate motion input of down-back, half-circle backward, and down-forward—a motion that, in total, resembles the shape of a pretzel, and has resulted in the fighting game community naming it the "pretzel motion".